gospel-desk/www.logstown.com/working-on-a-building/index.md

 southern gospel traditions.
 The song has become a standard of the genres" ([Wikipedia](https://en.wikipedia.org/wiki/I%27m_Working_on_a_Building)).
 I learned the southern gospel version from my father.
-I've taken it as a theme song of sorts for Gospel Desk, and specifically for our [guest house](/updates/2020/working-on-a-building/).
+I've taken it as a theme song of sorts for Gospel Desk, because we have a shack on our property that I dream of fixing up into a Gospel Desk headquarters and retreat house some day.
+With God's help!

 This page catalogs 253 recordings of Working on a Building by 165 artists, collected on YouTube.
 They are grouped according to the two main versions of